vpidev/database-migrations-guide/LocalDevelopment.md

     8. Hit the `OK` button.
     9. Now in the future if you want to run a migration you can just double click the `.bat` file from within Visual Studio's Solution Explorer to run it.

-- Configure `.bat` files to start in PowerShell from within Visual Studio (one time configuration).

 We are almost ready to commit and push our changes, but before we do we should once again check by doing a pull and make changes as necessary to our work to work with any new changes.
 Unnecessary branching should be avoided.